 The full guide can be found on the fcc.gov website here: Captioning of Internet Video Programming.

-Repurposing a caption files for the web can be as simple as reformatting and a quick file-conversion.
+Repurposing a caption file for the web can be as simple as reformatting and a quick file-conversion.
 After all, the videos have already been transcribed.
 It’s just a matter of matching your video player’s specifications for web play-out.
 To learn more about getting your Internet clips compliant, please contact us.